 – Helicopter tour – Get a bird’s eye view of Maui and all it’s diverse landscapes.
 If you budget allows, consider a tour that also takes you to see the tall sea cliffs at Molokai.

-- Pamper in a spa.
+– Pamper in a spa.
 Maui has several top rated spas.
-The Spa Grande at the Grand Wailea is our favorite.
+Kapalua Spa is is one of our favorite spas in all of Hawaii.

 – Enjoy Hawaiian food and a Polynesian show at a Maui Luau.
 Two of our favorites are Old Lahaina Luau and Feast at Lele.

-- Tour one of Maui’s farms or learn about all the goodness that Maui grows at a farmers market
+– Tour one of Maui’s farms or learn about all the goodness that Maui grows at a farmers market.
+O’o Farms offers a nice farm to table tour and if you enjoy goat cheese, check out Surfing Goat Dairy.

 – Maui is perhaps the best island for humpback whale watching and the ideal time is from January through April.
 You can watch from the shoreline or consider taking an organized whale watching tour to get a little closer to the action.
 See this list of the best places to whale watch from the shoreline.

-- Take a day trip over to the island of Lanai.
+– Take a day trip over to the island of Lanai or to Oahu.

 >> Go back to the main page of the Maui Vacation Guide